sofitf/sofitf/README.md

 ## ⭐ About Me

-I'm a data-driven enthusiast with strong analytical skills and a results-oriented mindset.
+I'm a data-driven enthusiast with strong analytical skills and a results-oriented mindset.<br>
 Experienced in data extraction, transformation, and analysis to support strategic and operational decision making.

 🚀 Continuously learning and improving my analytical skills
 📊 Focused on Business Intelligence and performance analysis
 🐍 Experienced in Python for data analysis
 📈 Interested in data visualization and reporting
 🧪 Background in chemistry and statistics

 ## 🔧 My toolkit